Buyer Fit Snapshot

 Don't underestimate tape and strapping.
 I watched a container come apart at the seams—literally—because someone used the wrong tape grade in high humidity.
 The boxes literally delaminated during ocean transit.
 Three days of delays, $40,000 in repackaging costs, and a very uncomfortable conversation with the shipping line about liability.

 For most furniture, acrylic tape performs best across temperature ranges and holds up to moisture better than hot melt.
 If you're using stretch film for palletization, get the 80-gauge stuff minimum.
 Anything thinner and you'll be picking up boxes from the warehouse floor after a forklift makes a tight turn.
+Complement that tape with polyester strapping (PET) tensioned by a pneumatic tensioner and sealed with heat seal clips, and you’ll have a secure pallet that survives the road.

 Check out the Packaging Machinery Manufacturers Institute technical guides for detailed specifications on closure systems for heavy-duty applications.